music dictionary : Ad - Ad

 Ad-duff(Mozambique) frame drum

-adecentar(Spanish) clean up, tidy up
+adecentar(Spanish) to clean (up), to tidy (up)

 à découvert(French) exposed, openly (figurative)